Ephigenia/mite-cli/README.md

     │  827261 │ Deployment    │ Example ltd. (73625)     │  24000.00 € │       - │                                                                                  │
     └─────────┴───────────────┴──────────────────────────┴─────────────┴─────────┴──────────────────────────────────────────────────────────────────────────────────┘

-list projects while setting different columns and export to csv:
+Export all projects using other columns as CSV:

     mite projects --columns id,customer-id,customer_name --format csv > projects_export.csv

-use the resulting projects in another command to archive the listed projects:
+Unarchive all archived projects from a specific customer using `xargs`:

-    mite projects --columns id --format text | xargs -n1 mite project update --archived false
+    mite projects --customer-id 123456 --columns id --format text | xargs -n1 mite project update --archived false

 ### Update Project

+The `mite project` comamnd can update the details like budget-type, archived state, hourly-rate, name or note of a project.

 Archive a single project